Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 Fortunately, Rosetta Stone does offer a free trial, but it’s only for 3 days.
 Pretty stingy if you ask me, but obviously it works for them!
 It’s definitely enough time for you to get a solid idea of whether or not Rosetta Stone will work for you…I guess it’s just weird to me to see a free trial for less than 7 days.

 Duolingo vs Rosetta Stone: lesson length

-Lesson length is super important because most structured language learning resources use quick, 5 minute lessons.
-This short time frame make it easy to get people to use the product, and make big boasts like “fluency in 10 minutes a day!”.
+Lesson length is super important because most structured language learning resources use quick, 5-minute lessons.
+This short time frame makes it easy to get people to use the product, and make big boasts like “fluency in 10 minutes a day!”.
 They’re quick, easy, and painless, but you know what they say: no pain, no gain.

 Duolingo is very proud of the fact that you can complete a lesson in 5 minutes.
 In fact, that’s their main marketing ploy: learn a new language in just 5 minutes a day!
 I shouldn’t have to tell you that’s absolutely ridiculous, but it definitely feels good to feel like you accomplished something major in just a few minutes!